The Story of Tracy Beaker (TV series)

 The Story of Tracy Beaker (informally known as Tracy Beaker or TSOTB) is a British television programme series adapted from the book of the same name by Jacqueline Wilson.
 It ran on CBBC for five series, from January 2002 to December 2005 and also contained a feature-length episode, Tracy Beaker: The Movie of Me, broadcast in February 2004, as well as a week of interactive episodes for Children in Need.
 The theme song was written and produced by Brian Harris and Nigel Lowis and performed by Keisha White.

 It has become one of CBBC's most popular and repeated programmes, and still airs, however sporadically, on the channel as of 2022.
-Subsequently, it has spawned a number of spin-offs; Tracy Beaker Returns in 2010, which was followed up by The Dumping Ground in 2013, My Mum Tracy Beaker and The Beaker Girls in 2021.
+Subsequently, it has spawned a number of spin-offs: Tracy Beaker Returns in 2010, which was followed by The Dumping Ground in 2013, and both My Mum Tracy Beaker and The Beaker Girls in 2021.

 Production

 The Story of Tracy Beaker, written by Jacqueline Wilson, was first published in 1991.
 Wilson's book Cliffhanger had previously been adapted as a two-part drama for television in 1995, though this was the first of her works to become a fully fledged series.
 The first series was filmed on location at Amherst Lodge in Ealing, which doubled as the care home Stowey House, during Summer 2001.
 The building, which was a former maternity home and children's home, was sold by Ealing Council shortly after the series aired, and production moved to Cardiff for series 2.
 Amherst Lodge has since been developed into flats.

-Due to a change in production location, many of the cast from the first series departed; Jay Haher (Zac Patterson), Sonny Muslim (Ryan Patterson), Joe Starrs (Peter Ingham) and Jerome Holder (Maxy King).
+Due to a change in production location, many of the cast from the first series departed: Jay Haher (Zac Patterson), Sonny Muslim (Ryan Patterson), Joe Starrs (Peter Ingham) and Jerome Holder (Maxy King).
 The building used across the second and third series, plus Tracy Beaker: The Movie of Me was The Hollies, a former nursing home on Station Road in Llanishen.
 No reference was made to the change in location and the children's home continued to be known as Stowey House.
 The Hollies now houses private offices.

 The fourth series was filmed at Skomer House, on Marine Parade in Penarth, and the change in location was addressed within the programme for the first time, and the children's home was named as Cliffside during the series.
 The building, which was once a nursing home, has since been redeveloped into a luxury hotel and spa, Holm House.

 The fifth and final series saw another change in production location, with the Elm Tree House School in Llandaff doubling as another new care home, Elm Tree House, taking inspiration from the real building.
 After production ended, the former school was demolished to make way for a small housing development.
 The name of the building was retained for Tracy Beaker Returns and the first series of The Dumping Ground, regardless of being filmed in Newcastle and not Cardiff.